Wednesday April 02, 2025

 -

-Once you’ve collected your data and built a rental cap proposal, it is important to meet with your homeowners and obtain their buy-in.
-Make sure your community manager and your association attorney attend so that they can address any procedural questions or legal issues.
-Go through all the pros and cons of adopting HOA rental restrictions and explain the ramifications of a rental cap on their community.
-Make sure that you have thought through how you will enforce the restriction and issues such as hardship requests, so you can explain the process to the residents.
-If the rental cap is lower than the current number of rentals, you may want to grandfather in current landlords.
-Or you could add a clause to the by-law that each rental expires when the lease is up, until you reach your new rental ratio.
-Either of these approaches will require careful handling with landlords.
+Once you’ve collected your data and built a rental cap proposal, it is important to meet with your unit owners and obtain their buy-in.
+Your community association manager and your association attorney should attend so that they can address any procedural questions or legal issues.
+Go through all the pros and cons of adopting condo rental restrictions and explain the ramifications of a rental cap on the community.
+If the proposed rental cap is lower than the current number of rentals, you may consider allowing existing leases to expire gradually or implementing a waitlist system.
+Both of these approaches require clear communication and thoughtful coordination with landlords.

 Let the residents air their opinions and work towards a consensus on whether to move ahead with the new rental approach.
 This is a good time to assess support for the change, especially if you will need a majority vote to enact it in the next step.